RigoHR Policy Document

 We do not provide our Services to children.
 We do not knowingly collect personal information from children under the age of 16 without the consent of the child’s parent or guardian.
 If you are a parent or guardian and you learn that your children have provided us with personal information, please contact us at the address stated under the “How to Contact Us” section below.

-13. Updates to this notice
+13. Updates to this policy

-We may update this notice from time to time.
+We may update this policy from time to time.
 If we make a material change, we’ll make sure we let you know, usually by sending you an email or posting a notice on our websites and in our apps.

 14. How to contact us